mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

 | **GCR** | Google Container Registry | Google's hosting service for Docker images | Docker Hub |
 | **GCP** | Google Cloud Platform | Google's cloud computing platform (GCS, GCE, and GCR are all parts of GCP) | Amazon Web Services or Microsoft Azure |

+**Docker** allows developers to build self-contained environments for an application that run anywhere.
+A **Docker image** defines the app.
+A **Docker container** is the app while it's running.
+For the purposes of this tutorial, you can think of Docker containers as lightweight virtual machines, even though [they're not](https://blog.docker.com/2016/03/containers-are-not-vms/).

 # Prerequisites

-To start, you'll need the following:
+To follow along with my examples, you'll need the following:

 * [Google Cloud SDK](https://cloud.google.com/sdk/install)
 * [Docker](https://www.docker.com/) (the free [Community Edition](https://store.docker.com/search?offering=community&type=edition) is fine)